quasarstream/PHP-FFmpeg-video-streaming/README.md

 #### Encrypted HLS
 The encryption process requires some kind of secret (key) together with an encryption algorithm.
 HLS uses AES in cipher block chaining (CBC) mode.
 This means each block is encrypted using the ciphertext of the preceding block.
 [Learn more](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)

-You need to pass both 'URL to the key' and 'path to save a random key' to the `generateRandomKeyInfo` method:
+You need to pass both `URL to the key` and `path to save a random key` to the `generateRandomKeyInfo` method:
 ``` php
 //A path you want to save a random key on your server
 $save_to = "/var/www/my_website_project/keys/enc.key";